-Their values are in units of degrees for angles, kilometers for distances, and kilometers/second for velocities and are given in the J2000 reference frame.
+Their values are in units of degrees or kilometers and are given in the J2000 reference frame.
 Geometry values are generated using the NAIF SPICE toolkit.
 When a geometry value cannot be computed due to a dispersed target (such as observation of the interplanetary medium), or insufficient ephemeris data (such as when the target is off-center) a value of UNK is recorded as the parameter value.
 Since the number of interplanetary hydrogen survey observations with a target of SOLAR_WIND is relatively high, the number of UNK values is also high.

 Data objects are stored in files within a data volume.
 A data volume is a directory tree whose content and structure is defined by PDS.
-The UVIS data volume has a name of the form COUVIS_nnnn where CO is an acronym for Cassini Orbiter, UVIS is the instrument name, and nnnn is a number in a sequence of indices.
-During the Cassini mission, UVIS produced data volumes from COUVIS_0001 through COUVIS_0060.
+The UVIS data volume has a name of the form COUVIS_nnnn where CO is an acronym for Cassini Orbiter, UVIS is the instrument name, and nnnn is a sequence of indices.
+As of Jan 1, 2012, the UVIS data volumes are COUVIS_0001 through COUVIS_0034.
 The top level directory contains several directories and files:

-- DATA contains data objects - CALIB contains calibration objects
+- DATA contains data objects

+- CALIB contains calibration objects

 - DOCUMENT contains documentation

 - CATALOG contains catalogs of data products on the volume

 - SOFTWARE contains software (used for documentation only)

 - AAREADME.TXT describes the data volume

 - ERRATA.TXT describes know errors.